Skip to main content

 Water Damage Insurance Claims: A Complete Guide

 How to handle water damage insurance claims — from emergency response to final settlement.
+Covers sudden vs. gradual leaks, slab leaks, and common carrier disputes.

 Water damage is the most common type of homeowner's insurance claim — and one of the most frequently disputed.
-Whether it's a burst pipe, a failed water heater, a slab leak, or an appliance malfunction, the key question is always the same: is this a sudden and accidental loss, or a gradual leak?
+Whether it is a burst pipe, a failed water heater, a slab leak, or an appliance malfunction, the key question is always the same: is this a sudden and accidental loss, or a gradual leak?

 That distinction determines whether your claim gets paid or denied.
 And insurance companies have become very aggressive about characterizing losses as "gradual" to avoid payment.